mdrayaanpasha/CA1224/README.md

 ## Overview

-This repository contains code related to a class project developed by Rayaan Pasha.
+This repository contains code related to a C Class Codes developed by Rayaan Pasha.
 The code and resources provided here are intended solely for personal use and convenience of the author.
 The project has been designed to assist in the organization and management of class-related materials.

 **Important Note:** The use, sharing, or distribution of this code and associated resources is not permitted beyond personal use by the author.
 Any individual or entity accessing this repository should be aware that any usage beyond this scope is solely their responsibility.